neuefische/web-exercises/sessions/css-selectors/demo-end/README.md

 ## Notes

-- This is the final version of the demo
-- You find the starting point for this demo in `sessions/css-selectors/demo-start`
+- You only have to touch the `index.html` file.

 ## Development